Sergei Parajanov

-Parajanov was born to Armenian parents in Georgia.
-He studied in Russia at Moscow's Gerasimov Institute of Cinematography under the tutelage of Ukrainian filmmakers Igor Savchenko and Oleksandr Dovzhenko, and began his career as professional film director in 1954.
+Parajanov was born to Armenian parents in Tiflis, Georgian SSR.
+He studied at the All-Union State Institute of Cinematography in Moscow under the tutelage of Ukrainian filmmakers Igor Savchenko and Oleksandr Dovzhenko, and began his career as professional film director in 1954.
 Parajanov became increasingly disenchanted of his films as well as the state sanctioned art style of socialist realism, prominent throughout the Soviet Union.
-His film Shadows of Forgotten Ancestors, his first major work which diverged from socialist realism, gave him international acclaim.
-He would later disown and proclaim his films made before 1965 as "garbage."
-Parajanov subsequently directed The Color of Pomegranates, which was met with widespread acclaim among filmmakers, and is often considered one of the greatest films ever made.
+The film Shadows of Forgotten Ancestors (1965), Parajanov's first major work which diverged from socialist realism, gave him international acclaim.
+He would later disown and proclaim his films made before 1965 as "garbage".
+Parajanov's subsequent film, The Color of Pomegranates (1969), was met with widespread acclaim among filmmakers and is often considered one of the greatest films ever made.

-Parajanov was said by Soviet authorities to be a closeted bisexual, which exposed him to increased legal scrutiny from Soviet authorities over his personal life, his films, and political involvement surrounding Ukrainian nationalism.
-Nearly all of his film projects from 1965 to 1973 were banned by the Soviet film administrations, many without discussion.
+The Soviet authorities claimed Parajanov was bisexual, which exposed him to increased legal scrutiny over his personal life, films, and political involvement surrounding Ukrainian nationalism.
+Nearly all of Parajanov's film projects from 1965 to 1973 were banned by the Soviet film administrations, many without discussion.